 - Lead officer will, following investigation, decide to issue a written warning and write to the alleged perpetrator, detailing the nature of the antisocial behaviour (ASB) and what must be done to stop it.
-If the alleged perpetrator is a council tenant, the letter may detail any relevant breach of tenancy and the consequence of that breach. - Lead officer updates E-CINS.
+If the alleged perpetrator is a council tenant, the letter may detail any relevant breach of tenancy and the consequence of that breach. - Lead officer will ask for the letter to be acknowledged and will set a time frame for resolution of the ASB. - Lead officer updates E-CINS.